chamaileon-sdk/serverless-example/README.md

 Please upload the demo html to your server.
 Please note that your API access is limited to domains specified in your environment in order to ensure the authorized usage.

-### Local comupter
+### Local computer
 To use the demo application from your local computer, you need to run the html file from the `localhost`, e. g. with a [static-server](https://www.npmjs.com/package/static-server).
-Please, use ports given in your environment, if not specified, use the default port 50511.
+Please, use ports given in your environment, if not specified, use the port 50511.

 ```console
 $ npm -g install static-server
 $ static-server -p 50511 -i serverless-editor-demo.html
 ```

+Once the static server runs, you can open and use the application from your browser at http://localhost:50511.